 - 1 cup baking soda

 - 1/2 cup cream of tartar or citric acid*

 - 1 tablespoon carrier oil of your choice (olive, almond, coconut), plus extra for greasing Easter egg molds

 - 20 drops essential oil of your choice (lavender, peppermint, eucalyptus)

 - Small glass bowl

-- Large Easter egg molds (each batch makes up to 4 large bath bombs)
+- Large Easter egg molds (each batch makes up to four large bath bombs)

 - Empty egg carton

-5. Slowly pour a small amount of the liquid into the large bowl of dry ingredients.
-Immediately start mixing everything together with your hands.
-At this point, you may notice that the liquid starts to fizz -- this is your cue to pour slower and mix faster.
+Next, slowly pour a small amount of the liquid into the large bowl of dry ingredients and immediately start mixing everything together with your hands.
+At this point, you may notice the liquid starting to fizz—this is your cue to pour slower and mix faster.

-2. You can use a whole bath bomb at once or cut it in half and save the other half to use later.
+It's important to store your bath bomb in a dry place as the moment that it comes in contact with water, it will start fizzing.
+You can use a whole bath bomb at once or cut it in half and save the rest to use later.